coders4climatestrike/website/index.md

  * Sign this: [Petition on sustainable servers](https://www.change.org/p/sustainable-servers-by-2024)
  * Some people did the research and these are good places to host (from a sustainability point of view): @GCPcloud @Azure or @awscloud BUT ONLY Dublin, Frankfurt, Canada or Oregon (these are the sustainable regions).
  * Tell others to host their applications at above and let the hosting poroviders know why you are using them or choosing to switch!
- * Don't Blockchain or bitcoin (or push for proof of efficiency as a consenus algo) ( learn why [The guardian link](https://www.theguardian.com/technology/2018/jan/17/bitcoin-electricity-usage-huge-climate-cryptocurrency) ... )
+ * Don't Blockchain or bitcoin (or push for proof of efficiency as a consenus algo) ( learn why [The guardian link](https://www.theguardian.com/technology/2018/jan/17/bitcoin-electricity-usage-huge-climate-cryptocurrency) [talk explaining how blockchain works and the impact on the environment](https://www.youtube.com/watch?v=IHUJaK2XzHg&feature=youtu.be))
+ )

 ## Education